 Wage differentials under perfect competition Consider the benchmark of C = 0 and perfect competition in the labor market.
 Then, equations (4) and (6) imply where σ_i denotes the skill ratio h_i/l_i .
-Gross labor cost (including expected dismissal cost) equals productivity and is the same in both sectors because of labor mobility.
+The gross labor cost for each worker (including expected dismissal cost) equals productivity and is the same in both sectors because of labor mobility.
 Replacement ratios are irrelevant since the labor supply is inelastic for $\rho_k < 1$ as mentioned above.
 Instead, they will matter for the solution obtained under collective bargaining below because they affect the outside option of workers U_k .